 top of page

-A living trust is a legal document created during your lifetime that allows your assets to be managed and transferred according to your wishes.
+A living trust, also called a revocable living trust or family trust, is a legal document created during your lifetime that allows your assets to be managed and transferred according to your wishes.
 Many people use a living trust to avoid probate, maintain privacy, and make things easier for their loved ones.
 This page explains what a living trust is, how it works, who typically benefits from one, and how you can create a living trust online using a simple, guided process.

 Father and Daughter Looking at Tablet

-A living trust is a trust created while you are alive that holds ownership of certain assets.
-In most cases, you act as your own trustee, which means you keep full control of the assets during your lifetime.
+A living trust is a legal arrangement created while you are alive that holds ownership of certain assets.
+It is also commonly called a revocable living trust because you can change, update, or cancel it at any time during your lifetime.
+In most cases, you act as your own trustee, which means you keep full control of everything in the trust.
 If you pass away or become incapacitated, a successor trustee you choose steps in and follows the instructions you already set.
 Assets held in the trust can be transferred to beneficiaries without going through probate court.

 How a Living Trust Works